VA2QED/frame-of-references/notes.md

-As an example, this moving green point can be described by saying it is a at a position of x from the origin's x axis and a position of y from the origin's y axis, of course assuming that the right direction indicates a positive .
-This is known as a Cartesian coordinate system.
+As an example, the positon of this moving green point can be described by saying it is a at a position of x from the origin's x axis and a position of y from the origin's y axis, of course assuming that the right direction indicates motion in the positive direction.
+This is known as a Cartesian coordinate system, which you may have encountered in math class.

 ```python
 class ReferenceFrameExample(Scene)